What does the Bible say about depression?

 TL;DR

-Clinical depression is defined as feelings of sadness and hopelessness—among other symptoms—that persist for a minimum of two weeks (American Psychiatric Association).
+Clinical depression is a condition that can really only be determined by a health care professional.
+Among other symptoms, clinical depression involves feelings of sadness and hopelessness that persist for a minimum of two weeks, as determined by the American Psychiatric Association.
 We won't find the term “clinical depression” in the Bible, but there are many examples of people who suffered from symptoms of today’s modern definition.
-God did not rebuke them for their feelings; rather, He offered His deep love and supernatural provision.
+God offered His deep love and supernatural provision—not rebuke.
 He can do the same for you (Philippians 4:6).
 The Bible doesn’t condemn mental health issues, but it does hold us responsible for responding to our symptoms in a godly manner—that is, seeking help, wisdom, and medical attention if necessary.

 Writer/Editor: September Grace